-IntelliJ is an IDE that offers strong support for Kotlin and Java development.
+IntelliJ IDEA is an integrated development environment (IDE) that offers strong support for Kotlin and Java development.

 Install the IntelliJ IDEA Community Edition.
 Corda supports IntelliJ IDEA versions 2017.x, 2018.x, 2019.x, and 2020.x; and Kotlin plugin version 1.2.71.

-To install IntelliJ IDEA in a Ubuntu environment, navigate to the Jetbrains IntelliJ snap package.
+To install IntelliJ IDEA in a Ubuntu environment, go to the Jetbrains IntelliJ snap package.

 We use Git to host our sample CorDapp and provide version control.

-To install Git, navigate to Git and install your preferred version, depending on your OS.
+To install Git, go to Git and install the version for your operating system.

-If you’d prefer to install Gradle manually, navigate to Gradle then locate and install Gradle version 5.6.4.
+- If you plan to start developing your own CorDapp straight away, install Gradle manually.
+Go to Gradle, then locate and install Gradle version 5.6.4.
 Corda requires a Gradle version between 5.1 and 5.6.4, and does not support Gradle 6.x.

 We recommend running a sample CorDapp to see Corda in action before you start developing.